-From the 2020/2021 season onwards, German tenor Fabian Christen is a member of Staatstheater Braunschweig, where his repertoire includes partes by Heggie, Humperdinck, Mozart, Puccini and Wagner.
-At Landestheater Schleswig-Holstein, where he was engaged from 2018 until 2020, he performed Zsupán in Kálmán in Gräfin Mariza, Steuermann in Wagner’s Der fliegende Holländer and Adam in Zeller’s Der Vogelhändler.
-In 2017, he made his debut as Camille de Rosillon in Lehar‘s The Merry Widow and returned to sing his first Max in Weber’s Der Freischütz in 2018 at Opernakademie Bad Orb.
+Since the 2020/21 season, Fabian Christen has been a member of Staatstheater Braunschweig, where his repertoire includes Father Grenville in Heggie’s Dead Man Walking and Monostatos in Mozart’s Die Zauberflöte.
+The German tenor previously performed Zsupán in Kálmán’s Gräfin Mariza, Steuermann in Wagner’s Der fliegende Holländer and Adam in Zeller’s Der Vogelhändler at Landestheater Schleswig-Holstein, where he was contracted from 2018 to 2020.
+In 2017, he made his debut as Camille de Rosillon in Lehár‘s The Merry Widow at Opernakademie Bad Orb, returning to sing Max in Weber’s Der Freischütz in 2018.

-In 2014, Fabian Christen made his debut as Podestá in Mozart‘s La finta giardiniera in a production by Peer Boysen at Hochschule für Musik Mainz, after he had performed Isacco in Rossini’s La gazza ladra at Mainfranken Theater Würzburg.
-Besides, the tenor performed extracts as Belmonte in a semi-staged Mozart‘s Die Entführung aus dem Serail in Nieder-Olm, Basilio and Don Curzio in Mozart‘s Le nozze di Figaro as well as Cecco in Haydn’s Il mondo della luna at Hochschule für Musik Mainz and Pluto in Offenbach‘s Orpheus in der Unterwelt at Hochschule für Musik Würzburg.
+In 2014, Fabian Christen made his debut as the Podestá in Mozart‘s La finta giardiniera in a production by Peer Boysen at Mainz Hochschule für Musik, having previously performed Isacco in Rossini’s La gazza ladra at Mainfranken Theater Würzburg.
+The tenor has also sung Belmonte in a semi-staging of Mozart‘s Die Entführung aus dem Serail in Nieder-Olm, Basilio and Don Curzio in Mozart‘s Le nozze di Figaro and Cecco in Haydn’s Il mondo della luna at Mainz Hochschule für Musik and Pluto in Offenbach‘s Orpheus in der Unterwelt at Würzburg Hochschule für Musik.

-The concert solois performed Bach‘s Magnificat, Evangelist (and arias) in Bach‘s Christmas Oratorio, Handel‘s Messiah, Haydn‘s Die Jahreszeiten and Missa in temporibelli, Jenkin’s The armed Man/Mass of peace, Mendelssohn’s Eliah and Lobgesang.
+As a concert soloist, Fabian Christen has performed Bach‘s Magnificat, Evangelist (and arias) in Bach‘s Christmas Oratorio, Handel‘s Messiah, Haydn‘s Die Jahreszeiten and Missa in tempori belli, Jenkins’ The armed Man/Mass of peace and Mendelssohn’s Elijah and Lobgesang.

-The tenor performed under the dirction of producers Andreas Beuermann, Erik Biegel, Peer Boysen, Holger Klembt – and has sung under the baton of Giovanni Battista Rigon, Wolfgang Katschner and Ralf Otto.
+The tenor was worked with directors such as Andreas Beuermann, Erik Biegel, Peer Boysen, Holger Klembt and Florentine Klepper and has sung under the baton of conductors including Giovanni Battista Rigon, Srba Dinić, Wolfgang Katschner and Ralf Otto.